influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

 Variables work with normal tasks as well and can be used to overwrite any defaults in the script.
 Since at any point a TICKscript could come in handy as a template the recommend best practice is to always use `var` declarations in TICKscripts.
-This way normal tasks work and if at a later date it is decided that another similar task should be created, doing so is  a trivial exercise of creating a template from the existing TICKscript and then defining additional tasks with variable files.
+Normal tasks work and at a later date, if you decide that another similar task is needed, you can easily create a template from the existing TICKscript, and then define additional tasks with variable files.

 ## Using the `-file` flag

-Starting with version 1.4 of Kapacitor, tasks may be generated from templates using a task definition file.
+Starting with Kapacitor 1.4, tasks may be generated from templates using a task definition file.
 The task definition file is extended from the variables file of previous releases.
-Three new fields are made avaialble.
+Three new fields are made available.
 Compare Example 7 below to Example 5 above.

 * The `template-id` field is used to select the template.
 * The `dbrps` field is used to define one or more database/retention policy sets that the task will use.